sfruzsi/minesweeper/README.md

 - Scenario 1: Given the board has mines When I click on te mine Then the mine goes BOOM
 - Scenario 2: Given the board has mines When I click on the mine Then the board revelas the mine
 - Scenario 3: Given the board has mines When I click on a non-mine Then the board revelas the number of mines

+## User storty 3

+> As a player I want to click the second time So that I can continue the game

+- Scenario 1: Given the board has mines When I click first on a non-mine then a mine Then both should appear on the board